-Whereas, schools, for all of the above reasons, have a strong interest in limiting both the use of tobacco and the use of e-cigarettes and are finding this increasingly difficult, particularly as the use of e-cigarettes increases and new and easily concealed devices emerge; and
+Whereas, schools, for all of the above reasons, have a strong interest in limiting the use of nicotine delivering products among students, yet with the rapidly expanding use of e-cigarettes are finding this increasingly difficult, particularly as new and easily concealed devices or devices that mimic other products such as computer flash drives are emerging; and

-Whereas, the use among school age children of e-cigarettes and vaping devices is rising at an alarming rate.
-Between 2017 and 2018 alone, the use of vapor products by high school students increased 78%, and by 48 percent among middle school students, according to figures from the federal Food and Drug Administration.
-Studies have shown nearly 40 percent of 12th graders report using an e-vapor product in the past 12 months; and
+Whereas, the use of e-cigarettes and vaping devices among school age children is rising at an alarming rate.
+Between 2017 and 2018 alone, the use of vapor products by high school students increased 78 percent, and by 48 percent among middle school students, according to figures from the federal Food and Drug Administration (FDA).
+Studies have shown nearly 40 percent of 12th graders report using an evapor product in the past 12 months; and

-Whereas, it is currently illegal for retailers to sell tobacco cigarettes or e-cigarettes with nicotine to anyone under the age of 18, and it is also illegal for anyone under the age of 18 to purchase or possess e-cigarettes with nicotine.
+Whereas, it is currently illegal for Wisconsin retailers to sell tobacco cigarettes or e-cigarettes with nicotine to anyone under the age of 18, and it is also illegal for anyone under the age of 18 to purchase or possess e-cigarettes with nicotine in Wisconsin.
 Nevertheless; the vast majority of high school and middle school students obtain e-cigarettes or other vaping devices and products from social sources, such as a classmate or friend.
-Obtaining vaping devices and products has proven far too easy for school age people, in part because 80 percent of their classmates turn 18 before they graduate; and
+Obtaining vaping devices and products has proven to be far too easy for school age people, in part because 80 percent of their classmates will turn 18 before they graduate; and